I listen to a lot of podcasts. I love them.

 Dan Shure’s Experts on the Wire podcast is terrific.
 It’s the podcast I wish I could have made.

-Ex-musician Dan (the incidental music is, of course, terrific) is an effortlessly cool host but extremely knowledgeable too.
+Ex-musician Dan is an effortlessly cool host (the incidental music is, of course, great) but extremely knowledgeable too.
 He knows enough as an SEO’er to ask tough, interesting, probing questions to draw the best real gems of advice and insights from his all-star guests.

 He also knows enough, as a host, that once he’s asked that question he can give those expert guests the space to deliver great answers.